|

-Understanding TCP/IP for data acquisition over Ethernet and Internet | Further Reading
+Understanding TCP/IP for data acquisition over Ethernet and Internet

 TCP/IP is a standard method for sending messages across a network.
 It is used on many networks including the Internet.

-Each computer on the network has an IP Address.
-This is actually a 32 bit binary number.
+Each computer on the network has an IP Address which is a 32 bit binary number.
 These numbers are usually given in Dotted Decimal Notation.
-This splits the 32 bits into four 8-bit part.
-Each part is then converted to a decimal number in the range 0 to 255.
-For example 01011001 00011101 11001100 00011000 becomes 89.29.204.24
+This splits the 32 bits into four 8-bit segments.
+Each segment is shown as a decimal number between 0 and 255.
+For example 11000000 10101000 00000001 00001010 is shown as 192.168.1.10

 You can think of this address as being roughly like a postal address arranged as Country / City / Street / House Number.